mickcrosse/PERMUTOOLS/README.md

 For usage, please see [examples](#examples) and [example M-files](examples).

-## Correction Methods
+## Correction Framework

 ### Max Correction for Multiple Comparisons

-Max correction, also referred to as *tmax* or joint correction, is a simple way of controlling family-wise error rate (FWER) when comparing multivariate data using permutation tests (Blair *et al.*, 1993).
-It works by taking the maximum value over the multiple tests on each permutation of the data to produce a single, more-conservative permutation distribution (see figure below).
-The more tests there are, the more conservative the permutation distribution naturally becomes.
-This approach provides strong control of FWER, even for small sample sizes, and is much more powerful than traditional correction methods (Gondan, 2010; Groppe *et al.*, 2011a).
+Max correction, also referred to as *t*<sub>max</sub> or joint correction, is an effective way of controlling family-wise error rate (FWER) when conducting multivariate permutation tests (Blair *et al.*, 1993, 1994; Westfall and Young, 1993).
+It works as follows: on each permutation of the data, the test statistics is computed for each variable and the maximum absolute value (or most extreme positive or negative value) is taken.
+Repeating this procedure thousands of times produces a single, more-conservative permutation distribution, against which the actual test statistic is compared (see figure below).
+Thus, the more tests there are to take the maximum across, the more conservative the permutation distribution naturally becomes.
+This highly intuitive approach provides strong control of FWER, even for small sample sizes, and is much more powerful than traditional correction methods (Gondan, 2010; Groppe *et al.*, 2011a,b; Rousselet, 2023).
 PERMUTOOLS automatically applies max correction to multivariate tests, unless specified otherwise.

 ### Bias Correction for Sample Size

-A common measure of effect size is the standardised mean difference, known as Cohen's *d* (Cohen, 1969).
-Cohen's *d* has been shown to have an upwards bias of up to about 4% for sample sizes of less than 50.
-To correct for this, we can apply a bias correction factor to the effect size and confidence intervals, which is approximately equal to $`1−3/(4n−9)`$ (Hedges, 1985).
-It is common to report corrected effect size measures as Hedges' *g*.
-The same correction can also be applied to effect size measures based on Glass' *Δ*, but not Cliff's *d*.
+A common effect size measure is the standardised mean difference, known as Cohen's *d* (Cohen, 1969).
+Standardised effect sizes have the advantage of being metric-free, meaning that they can be directly compared across different studies (Hentschke & Stuttgen, 2011).
+However, Cohen's *d* has been shown to have an upwards bias of up to about 4% for sample sizes of less than 50.
+This bias is somewhat reduced by using the pooled weighted standard deviation of the samples, instead of that of either sample.
+In addition, a bias correction factor can be applied to the effect size estimate, which is approximately equal to $`1−3/(4n−9)`$ (Hedges, 1985).
+When this correction factor is applied, it is usual to refer to the resulting estimate as Hedges' *g*.
 PERMUTOOLS automatically applies bias correction to measures of Cohen's *d* and Glass' *Δ*, unless specified otherwise.

 # <img src="docs/fig_permutation_distribution.png">

-The above figure shows two permutation distributions based on the *t*-statistic – one with max correction (red), the other without (blue) – for synthetically generated data with 20 variables (i.e. corrected for 20 tests).
+The above figure shows two permutation distributions based on the *t*-statistic – one with max correction (red), the other without (blue) – for synthetically generated data with 20 variables (i.e. corrected for 20 comparisons).

 ## Contents

-* `permuttest()` - one-sample or paired-sample permutation test (*t*-statistic) with max correction
+* `permuttest()`	one-sample or paired-sample permutation test (*t*-statistic) with max correction
-* `permuttest2()` - unpaired two-sample permutation test (*t*-statistic) with max correction
+* `permuttest2()`	unpaired two-sample permutation test (*t*-statistic) with max correction
-* `permuvartest2()` - unpaired two-sample permutation test (*F*-statistic) with max correction
+* `permuvartest2()` 	unpaired two-sample permutation test (*F*-statistic) with max correction
-* `permuztest()` - one-sample permutation test (*Z*-statistic) with max correction
+* `permuztest()`	one-sample permutation test (*Z*-statistic) with max correction
-* `permucorr()` - permutation-based correlation measures with max correction
+* `permucorr()`		permutation-based correlation measures with max correction
-* `booteffectsize()` - bias-corrected effect size measures with bootstrapped confidence intervals
+* `booteffectsize()`	bias-corrected effect size measures with bootstrapped confidence intervals

 ## Examples